scarletbright/avalanche-docs/docs/v1.0/en/api/avm.md

   For AVAX this is 1 nAVAX (one billionth of 1 AVAX.)
 * The asset is sent from addresses controlled by user `username`.
   (Of course, that user will need to hold at least the balance of the asset being sent.)
+* You can attach a `memo`, whose length can be up to 256 bytes.

 #### Example Call